How can you connect popsicles and tableware to particulate matter?

 Uitstoot van fabrieken.

 In what ways can designers help put political issues on the agenda?
-That is what Laurens Kolks (Erasmus School of Social and Behavioural Sciences) investigated in his PhD thesis.
-He studied a number of projects that discuss air pollution in a creative way.
-'What interests me is how designers can make something as intangible as air pollution palpable', he explains.
+Laurens Kolks (Erasmus School of Social and Behavioural Sciences) investigated this in his dissertation.
+He studied a number of projects that creatively discuss air pollution.
+'What interests me is precisely how designers can make something as intangible as air pollution tangible.'

 In your dissertation, you connect sociology with design.
 What makes that an interesting combination for you?

 'I had my own practice as a designer for many years and started studying Sociology to deepen my knowledge.
-This made me so entranced that I decided to pursue a PhD.
-Where sociology and design find each other is that they both want to shape the social and the way we live together.
-Many sociologists may not believe in social engineering, but sociology did start with the idea that society can be changed.
-And where sociologists, like myself, write thick books about this, designers dare to do so by making things very tangible.
-Sociologists, for their part, are good at figuring out the context.
-That is very important for designs, because designers sometimes tend to flatten or reduce problems.'
+This fascinated me so much that I wanted to obtain a doctorate.
+Where sociology and design meet is that they both want to shape the social environment and the way we live together.
+Many sociologists won’t believe in social engineering, but sociology did start with the idea that there are knobs to turn in society.
+Where sociologists, like myself, write thick books on this, designers dare to do so by making things that are very tangible.
+Sociologists, for their part, are good at figuring out context.
+This is very important for designs, because designers sometimes tend to flatten or reduce problems.'

 Dinnerware made from fine dust which is incorporated into the glaze, by 'SerVies' designers.

-What did you look at in your thesis?
+What did you look at in your dissertation?

 'For my dissertation, I looked at projects that try to engage audiences in innovative ways.
-One example is "SerVies".
-These designers make tableware by scraping fine dust from noise barriers, for example, and incorporating it into the glaze.
-They do this in such a way that you can tell from the plate how much air pollution there is somewhere.
-So they make the effects of air pollution very tangible.
-And I find it interesting that they link tableware to air pollution when these two elements had nothing to do with each other before.
-Inspired by this, an action group organised a breakfast at Amsterdam's city hall just before a council meeting on air quality.
-Thus, the activists used SerVies plates and cups to express their commitment to this issue.'
+One example is SerVies.
+These designers make tableware by scraping fine particles from noise barriers, among other things, and incorporating them into the glaze.
+They do this in such a way that you can tell from the plate how much air pollution there is in an area.
+This makes the effects of air pollution very tangible.
+I find it interesting how they link tableware to air pollution when these two elements had nothing to do with each other before.
+Inspired by this, a campaign group organised a breakfast at Amsterdam City Hall just before a council meeting on air quality, where activists used SerVies’ plates and mugs to express their commitment to the issue.

 Researcher Laurens Kolks (Erasmus School of Social and Behavioural Sciences).